JordanKnowles/Flight-Simulator/README.md

 # Flight-Simulator
 Forecasting the Training Hours at Mach 1
-1. What are you forecasting and why?
-** ANS: Forecast the demand hours for pilot training at Mach 1 Training Solutions to create a tool management may use in decision making for training device and instructor resource allocation to meet future demand.**
+Forecast the demand hours for pilot training at Mach 1 Training Solutions.
+We want to anticipate the resources needed to properly train all pilots.
+This will help anticipate organizational growth and ensure that resources are allocated properly

 2. Be specific on your forecast.
-Point, Range, Short, Medium, Long, **ANS: Determine the flight simulator and instructor hours for the months and quarters of year 2022.
-Short and Medium Range forecasting.**
+Point, Range, Short, Medium, Long, **ANS: Determine the flight simulator and instructor hours for the months and quarters for 2019 and 2020.
+We want to see if the model is appropriate for forecasting the demand of instruction.
+We are utilizing multiple regression analysis to see if there are any independent variables that influence the demand for flight training.

-3. How will your measure the accuracy of the forecast **Ans: Measured by residual error (model forecast output against the historical data), P-Value, ACF**
+3. How will your measure the accuracy of the forecast **Ans: We will measure the accuracy of the forecasts using various metrics such as MSE, MAPE, and RMSE.
+We will analyze the residuals of our model to ensure that we are capturing all meaningful factors in the analysis.

 4. Your data set.
 It should have a time component, a column on what you are forecasting at a minimum.
 You can have more columns as well.